 Year-End bonus calculation with the percentage system

 The percentage system is highly dependant on the employee’s performance.
 The better their performance and their service time are, the more bonus they will receive.

 The percentage number can vary from one company to the other.
-The example we provided below is not absolute, so your HR team can decide the best proportion for each factor.
+The example below is not absolute, so your HR team can decide the best proportion for each factor.

 Employee service time

 For new employees (under 1 year service time), then this factor will be counted with pro-rate.
-For those who work longer in the company, then the amount can be determined by percentage.
+However, for those who work longer in the company, then the amount can be determined by percentage.